-All Kelley undergradute students take the Global Foundations Core in the Sophomore year.
+All Kelley undergraduate students take the three courses of the Global Foundations Core in the sophomore year: BUS-D 270, BUS-X 271 or X272, and BUS-G 202.
 These courses are I-Core prerequisites and must be completed with grades of C or better.
-Although D270 is the prerequisite for X271 and X272, the Global Core courses do not need to be completed in the same semester.
-The G-Core courses are designed to help students understand the global nature of business and to learn how to analyze the implications for doing business in countries that are not one's own.
+Although D270 is the prerequisite for X271/X272, the Global Core courses do not need to be completed in the same semester.
+The G-Core courses are designed to help students understand the global nature of business and to learn how to analyze the implications for doing business in other countries.